Spoilers for Hollow Knight and Mystical Ninja starring Goemon (computer games).

 Hollow Knight is told partly through exposition but mostly through non-verbal means: scenery, animation, and music.
-Motifs are used extensively in all forms and there are many other blogs and vlogs and the like which delve into all that and you can find them for yourself, although I will give you my favourite with which to start.
+Motifs are used extensively in all forms, but there are many other blogs and vlogs and the like which delve into all that, and you can find them for yourself, although I will give you my favourite with which to start.
 (Some music theory recommended but not necessary, as long as you have heard of the beetles.)

 The reason why Hollow Knight is able to link all these things together is because it has been conceived as a whole.
 It is a demonstration, therefore, of the advantage of planning a work, establishing the links between characters and themes, and finding a way to foreshadow as well as refer back to diverse events, prompting the audience (the player in this case) to make connections, sometimes even unconsciously.